Budibase/website/content/blog/data/data-transformation-tools.md

 It’s one of the most ubiquitous DBMSs on the market, acting as the basis for countless big data, analytics, web, mobile, and other applications - making it the ideal vehicle for storing information as part of custom data transformation application projects.

+Take a look at our guide to choosing the [best database management software](https://budibase.com/blog/best-database-management-software/).

 ### Transformation within integration platforms and other tools

 But what if we don’t want to hard-code our transformation solutions?
 After all, plenty of non-developers need to integrate tools - so it follows that they’re going to need to be able to implement data transformation tools.